THE PROBLEM

 More than just logistics, it made planning feel GOOD

-80% of users expressed preference for the integrated all-in-one approach vs. juggling 3–4 tools
+of users expressed preference for all-in-one approach vs. juggling 3-4 tools

 User testing revealed significantly improved task comprehension and lower cognitive load compared to reference apps